talla-ui/lib-comp/docs/ref/ProgressDialog_cancelable.md

 # cancelable

-> True if the dialog can be cancelled.
+> True if the dialog can be canceled.

 <pre class="docgen_signature">cancelable: <b>boolean</b>;</pre>